 For those looking for pain relief, relaxation, or energy, the alkaloids, mitragynine and 7-hydroxymitragynine, are usually the most important elements of the kratom leaf.
 Mitragynine is present in much higher concentrations than 7-OH-mitragynine – an average of 66% of total alkaloid content versus roughly 2%, respectively.
 That said, the 7-hydroxy version is about 46 times stronger than the other and up to 13 times more potent than morphine by weight.

-Here’s where it gets a little more complex – please pardon the increased scientific speak for a moment.
+Here’s where it gets a little more complex.
 If you remember anything from chemistry class, you may recall that polarity influences the ability of molecules to pass through lipids.
 The hydroxy group present in 7-OH-mitra makes it more polar than mitragynine.
 High polarity means greater difficulty in crossing the blood-brain barrier.

 The blood-brain barrier is a natural protection mechanism built into the capillaries inside the brain and designed to keep things like toxins and pathogens out while allowing beneficial substances in, though its accuracy in judgment is not perfect.
 The lower relative polarity of mitragynine makes it able to cross the blood-brain barrier at a rate around 10 times higher than that of 7-hydroxymitragynine, which is compounded by the former’s superior uptake by the brain.

 A 2019 study found that mitragynine was actually more effective than the 7-OH version when consumed orally.
 That said, the study also found that mitragynine exhibits its analgesic actions as a result of the body converting it to 7-hydroxymitragynine.
 Once the substance is ingested, the body’s P450 enzymes effectively oxidize one into the other at a rate that would explain kratom’s activity at the mu-opioid receptors.